aptly-io/psga/README.md

 The source code below illustrates how PSGA _could_ fit in:
 1. Define a function that acts when the _Ok_ button is clicked.
-2. Instantiate the dispatcher that triggers the handler when the _Ok_ event is found.
+2. Instantiate the dispatcher that will trigger the handler whenever the _Ok_ event is fired.

 Note that this simple example does not use a `Controller`.
-Note that the `demos/hello_world.py` example does the same but slightly different.
+Note that the `demos/hello_world.py` example does the same in a slightly different way.

 ```python
 import PySimpleGUI as sg